 Sharing from a Mobile Device

 You can share a folder with users and groups and even invite new users to share from your Android device, iPhone, or iPad using one of Egnyte's mobile apps.
 Long tap a folder or tap the 3 dots next to the folder to see the options panel on the bottom of the screen.
 Tap Permission and select Add User or Add Group on the next screen.

 Choose who to share the file with by searching for an existing user or group and tapping their record when it appears.
 If you want to add a new user, tap the + icon to select someone from your contacts or type in their name, and tap Invite new user.
-Enter their information, specify whether you want to make them an Administrator, Employee (Power User), or Non-employee (Standard User) and select their permission level (Owner, Full, Editor, or Viewer).
+Enter their information, specify whether you want to make them an Administrator, Employee (Power User), or Non-employee (Standard User), and select their permission level (Owner, Full, Editor, or Viewer).
 Once you have their information entered, tap Invite, and they will be sent an email with login instructions.

 Folder Sharing with Storage Sync

 Egnyte allows you to centrally manage all folder access for Storage Sync, so anyone with access to folders in Egnyte will be able to access those same folders on your local file server(s).
-When you make changes to folder access in your Egnyte account, the modifications are automatically applied on your local file server.
+When you make changes to folder access in your Egnyte account, the modifications are automatically applied to your local file server.

 When you initially migrate data to your Egnyte account, Egnyte replaces NTFS local file server permissions with folder access levels which have been set in the cloud.